CHBC 4 Year Old Tuition Preschool

 - Allows for daily opportunities to individualize instruction to meet the needs of every learner.

 - English Language Acquisition

 - Provides daily opportunity for assessment and is tightly aligned with the assessment tool, Teaching Strategies Gold

 Houghton Mifflin PRE-K

 is the literacy program that is used at the elementary school.
 In preschool we introduce the letters and the character for each letter.

 Handwriting Without Tears Pre-K Get Set for School™

 program introduces school readiness activities for young children of all ability levels.
 Through music, movement, building, coloring, and multisensory

-We at the Crestwood Tuition Preschool Program believe that parents are the first and most important educators of their own children.
+We at the CHBC Tuition Preschool Program believe that parents are the first and most important educators of their own children.
 What happens at home does make a difference!
 Parents have many opportunities to aid in their child’s development each and everyday!